The Divine Embrace for Comfort and Safety

 Within the gentle grasp of loving arms, with your head leaning on the bosom of the person embracing you, you exhaled and sensed all your stresses disappear.
 You felt loved, protected, and hopeful.
 It made your day.

 You may not always have such an energizing experience every time you need one.
-Human embraces are not always available, but the scripture verse quoted below makes it easy to visualize an encounter with God which could result in similar benefits for your mind and spirit.
+Human embraces are not always available, but the scripture verse quoted above makes it easy to visualize an encounter with God which could result in similar benefits for your mind and spirit.

 It is the mind that the sense of belonging begins.
 "You will guard him and keep him in perfect and constant peace whose mind [both its inclination and its character] is stayed on You, because he commits himself to You, leans on You, and hopes confidently in You."
 (Isaiah 26:3 Amplified Bible, Classic Edition)